Metal Scrap & Recycling Materials Trading License in Dubai: Cost and Requirements

 Market Opportunity and Commercial Considerations

 The global scrap metal market is valued at over USD 400 billion, and the Middle East occupies a strategically important position within it as both an import destination and a re-export corridor.
-The UAE has historically handled significant volumes of ferrous and non-ferrous scrap destined for South Asian and East African markets, creating well-established trade lanes that a Dubai-based licence holder can access from day one.
+The UAE has historically handled significant volumes of ferrous and non-ferrous scrap destined for South Asian and East African markets, creating well-established trade lanes that a Dubai-based license holder can access from day one.

 Operating within Dubai South's free zone structure provides a range of financial advantages.
 Qualifying income is subject to 0% corporate tax, full profit repatriation is permitted with no restrictions on moving capital out of the UAE, and goods re-exported through the free zone benefit from customs duty exemptions.
 These factors collectively support strong margin potential for well-run trading operations.